robertonetti/yeast-cascade-mutation-simulator/README.md

-# yeast-cascade-mutation-simulator
-Simulator for the cascade mutation effect of a yeast cell after DNA damage.
+# Yeast Cascade Mutation Simulator
+- Cosa fa, molto in generale

+## Table of Contents:
+- Requirements;

-## Simulator
+## Requirements
-Explain Simulator

 ## Reconstruction
 How to reconstruct sequences